reusable-rocketry-at-purdue/Tutorials/TutorialOne/README.md

 - We will use HAL (Hardware Abstraction Layer) a lot.
 It is recommended that you read [this](https://www.st.com/content/ccc/resource/technical/document/user_manual/2f/71/ba/b8/75/54/47/cf/DM00105879.pdf/files/DM00105879.pdf/jcr:content/translations/en.DM00105879.pdf) document that will show you how to use HAL to its maximum potential.
 There is a lot to learn, but learning it will be very beneficial in the long run.
   - ***No, you don't have to read the whole thing.
 But do search for the topic you are working on when programming.
 This will allow you to learn the commands for a certain task without having to read the whole thing.***
   - With this being said, use this document for troubleshooting before requesting help.
 This document will answer just about any question with the `hardware abstraction layer`.
+- Pressing `CTRL + Space` will give you an autocomplete menu.
+This is very nice while typing in long HAL functions or long pin names.

 ## Important Documents